greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-restoring-master-mirroring-after-a-recovery.html.md

     $ gpstop -m
     ```

-2. Run the `gpactivatestandby` utility from the original coordinator host, mdw, that is currently a standby coordinator.
+2. Run the `gpactivatestandby` utility from the original coordinator host, cdw, that is currently a standby coordinator.
 For example:

     ```
     $ gpactivatestandby -d $COORDINATOR_DATA_DIRECTORY